WWJE-DT: WBIN-TV

 On March 3, 2011, Portsmouth-based Carlisle One Media, Inc., a company controlled by Bill Binnie, announced that it had reached an agreement to purchase WZMY-TV.
 The sale was completed on May 17; ten days later, the call letters were changed to WBIN-TV.
-It also dropped the "My TV New England" branding (becoming one of a number of MyNetworkTV affiliates to not feature the programming service's branding), choosing to refer to itself using its call letters.
+It also dropped the "My TV New England" branding, choosing to refer to itself using its call letters.